drainboy/Angel-Mortal-Bot/README.md

 ## Group Commands (works only in a group)
-*Bot initially started as a manually adding your group to it's list using /gstart but it now automatically adds a group into the list if it detects a message in the group*
+*Bot now automatically adds a group into the list if it detects a message in the group*

 ### /gstart